iWillChangeMyNameLater/theFridge/public/README.txt

     Helped format HTML and CSS pages

 Tomi Akindele
+    Added HTML and CSS to about-us.html page
-    updated About Us HTML and CSS
+    Added HTML and CSS to not-21.html page

 Directions:
     After downloading source code run the command npm start in the command line